 5. Give Them Reasons

 Have you ever noticed that children always want reasons for everything?
-Children are inquisitive by nature and what to know the reasons for everything they do.
+Children are inquisitive by nature and want to know the reasons for everything they do.
 The same applies to good behavior.
 Tell your child why it is essential to sit down on the table and have a meal instead of eating in front of the TV.
 Tell him/her why eating in front of the TV is unhealthy.

 6. Let Them Face The Consequences

-This way, chances are likely that the same mistake will not be repeated.
+This way, chances are that the same mistake will not be repeated.
 However, it is also important to remember that any violent punishment should not be encouraged.
 Raising your hand on children is not right under any circumstance.

 Most parents feel like their children do not listen to them or cooperate unless they yell.
 And, when being nice and patient does not work, parents are often forced to resort to this type of behavior.
 However, yelling too will eventually stop working.
 This is because a child’s mind is programmed to ‘tune out’ when a parent yells.
 So, you can yell all you want, but your child is not even listening.